nickodell/dynamic-hosts/README.md

 that tell it what domain names to look up.

-The basic pattern is a pound, followed by the domain name you want to resolve, followed by one or more aliases that you want to resolve to the domain name.
+The basic pattern is a pound, followed by the domain name you want to resolve, followed by one or more aliases that you want to resolve to the domain name, followed by the keyword DYNAMIC.

 Example:

     #subdomain.dynamic-dns.tld	server1-ext	nas1-ext	DYNAMIC

+dynamic.py will change that to something like this:

+    #subdomain.dynamic-dns.tld	server1-ext	nas1-ext	DYNAMIC
+    70.71.72.73	server1-ext	nas1-ext # dynamically resolved

 Then, I add dynamic.py to root's crontab, like so: